GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/bounties/bounties.md

         - Available slightly after CW "Rockhome Village Major Harken" AND interacting with Nullshadow for the first time

     === "Fight Details"
-        - HP: ???
+        - HP: 38.5k
         - Spawns with 2 Ice Entities in the same row.
-        - Has quite a lot of HP, otherwise acts like its normal counterpart.
+        - High HP, but otherwise acts like its normal counterpart.

 ??? danger "Dutz, the Honey Tonic Savant (1,140 Bounty Medals)"